Host: Paul Wellener, principal, Deloitte Consulting LLP

 Meet the speakers

-Paul is a Vice Chair, Deloitte LLP, and the leader of the US Industrial Products & Construction practice with Deloitte Consulting LLP.
-He has more than three decades of experience in the industrial products and automotive sectors and has focused on helping organizations address major transformations.
+Paul is a principal within the US Industrial Products & Construction practice with Deloitte Consulting LLP.
+He has more than 30 years of experience in the industrial products and automotive sectors and has focused on helping organizations address major transformations.
 Paul drives key sector industry initiatives to help companies adapt to an environment of rapid change and uncertainty—globalization, exponential technologies, the skills gap, and the evolution of Industry 4.0.
-Based in Cleveland, Paul also serves as the managing principal of Northeast Ohio.

 Victor is a managing director in Deloitte’s Human Capital practice, focused on helping organizations reimagine their people strategies and HR capabilities to deliver business results, enhance talent experience, and anticipate and embrace future workforce challenges.
 He serves as Deloitte’s Human Capital consulting leader for the Industrial Products & Construction sector.
 In his more than 23 years as a management consultant, he has designed and implemented programs that include talent strategy, acquisition, and development; HR technology strategy and deployment; global shared services and outsourcing; mergers, acquisitions and divestitures; and workforce analytics.
 Victor has served clients in the Americas, Europe, and Southeast Asia, and has worked in multiple industries, including energy, aerospace, financial services, telecom, healthcare, consumer products, retail, and real estate.
 He holds an MBA from Harvard Business School and a BA in Government from Harvard College, and is a certified Senior Professional in Human Resources (SPHR) and SHRM Senior Certified Professional (SHRM-SCP).
 For over 15 years, he has led pro bono consulting projects for non-profits across the country.
 He and his wife live in Washington, DC.